open-olive/loop-development-kit/ldk/node/docsExtra/storage.md

 storageDelete(key) => Promise
 ```

-A method for removing the values of all documented keys.
+A method for removing the values of all storage keys.

 ```javascript
 storageDeleteAll() => Promise